-As a purchaser (or donee), the owners should be required to deliver a certificate issued by Revenue Canada as evidence that the transfer has been reported and that the appropriate withholding tax for Canadian income tax has been paid.
-Until the certificate is produced, the government of Canada has a lien on the property for one quarter of its total value, or the sale price, whichever is greater.
+As for taxes, a purchaser (or donee), should be required to obtain a certificate issued by Revenue Canada as evidence that the transfer has been reported by the vendors, or donors, and that the appropriate withholding tax for Canadian income tax has been paid.
+Until the certificate is produced, the Government of Canada has a lien on the property for one quarter of its total value, or the sale price, whichever is greater.
 (I call this the "penalty tax.")

 The withholding tax much is much less than the penalty tax.
 The withholding tax is 25% of the unadjusted capital gains accruing over the taxpayer’s ownership of the cottage, or since January 1, 1972, whichever is the shorter.
-For residents of the United States, the tax is computed with respect to your property under the provisions of the treaty between our two countries - the Canada-United States Income Tax Convention, 1980, as now amended by a number of protocols.
+For residents of the United States, the tax is computed with respect to your property under the provisions of the treaty between our two countries - the Canada-United States Income Tax Convention, 1980, as now amended by several further Protocols.

 If the property was owned prior to 1980, there are advantageous “grandfather” calculations which can still be made to minimize the withholding tax and the ultimate tax being paid to you.
-These calculations are of reducing significance since 1985, but still represent some tax saving.
-It remains roughly a tax of approximately 25% of the gain in the value of the property.
+These calculations are of reducing significance since 1985, but may still represent some tax saving.

 An initial calculation of gain is made when applying for the clearance certificate, and the 25% withholding tax, as calculated with supporting appraisals or sale particulars, is payable.